Creoox/creoox-ifc2gltfcxconverter/README.md

 ## Features include:
 -  Extraction of the element tree structure from the IFC model and export as a scene graph, preserving GUIDs to enable metadata linking in XeoKit.

--  Conversion of all geometric representations from IFC to triangle meshes for GPU rendering.
+-  Conversion of all geometric representations from IFC to points, polylines, triangle meshes and text labels for GPU rendering.

 -  Configurable export settings via a configuration file.